pyeventsourcing/eventsourcing/docs/topics/application.rst

     assert wiki.get_page(name="Mars").body == "Neque porro quisquam..."

-A more refined implementation might release old index objects when page names are changed so that they can be reused by other pages, or update the old index to point to the new index, so that redirects can be implemented.
+A :doc:`more refined implementation </topics/examples/wiki>` might release old index objects when page names are changed so that they can be reused by other pages, or update the old index to point to the new index, so that redirects can be implemented.
+See the :doc:`Wiki application example </topics/examples/wiki>` to see how this can be done.

 ..